brennanrules124/brennanrules124/README.md

 <br>
 ~Probably holding the record for the most times told "You're a disappointment"
 <br>
-~Chess.com score is currently 260 (At least my family has reasoning to believe I'm a disappointment)
+~Currently suck at chess (At least my family has reasoning to believe I'm a disappointment)
 <br>
 <br>